Ben Whittaker wins opening bout at Tokyo Olympics with Charley Davison and Luke McCormack also reaching the last-16

 McCormack was the first to settle, troubling his Indian opponent with a few early shots to edge the opening round.

-But Manish maintained his composure in the second and caught Liverpool's lightweight with a string of jabs.
+But Kaushik maintained his composure in the second and caught the British lightweight with a string of jabs.

 With just seconds remaining, McCormack launched a decisive attack which earned a slender victory on the scorecards.